What is a Junior Mortgage?

 Understanding Junior Mortgages

-In a more contextual sense, a junior mortgage can be referred to as a subordinate mortgage granted in conjunction with a still present and effective original or senior mortgage.
+A junior mortgage can be referred to as a subordinate mortgage granted in conjunction with a still present and effective original or senior mortgage.
 As with junior debt, a junior mortgage is repaid after the primary (senior) mortgage has been paid, in the event of a default.
-The proceeds obtained from the liquidation process resulting from the default are first paid to the senior mortgage provider until the asset (property) has been paid off.
+The proceeds obtained from the liquidation process resulting from the default are first paid to the senior mortgage provider until the debt has been paid off.

 Because of their ranking in terms of repayment priority, junior mortgages tend to come at higher interest rates to accommodate the risk associated with the granting of the mortgage facility.
 The amount borrowed through a junior mortgage facility is normally lower than the senior mortgage that was granted.

-A junior mortgage is conceptually comparable to a traditional mortgage.
+A junior mortgage is often structured similar to a traditional mortgage.
 It (the junior mortgage) can come with either fixed or variable interest rates, and it is repaid over a fixed period.
 Also, mortgage providers tend to charge junior mortgage application and processing fees and points, as with primary or senior mortgages.

 Uses of a Junior Mortgage

-A junior mortgage is often sought after by a borrower looking for additional funds for a downpayment or closing cost.
+A junior mortgage is often sought after by a borrower looking for additional funds for a down payment or closing costs.
 In such a scenario, a junior mortgage can be granted in conjunction with a senior mortgage.
 Ideally, a junior mortgage must be secured by the equity (value of the property less outstanding senior and other preceding mortgage obligations) that a borrower has in the property.

 However, in most cases, the borrower does not or may have very little equity in the property.
 For this reason, certain mortgage providers do not provide junior mortgages.
 Still, others consider granting a junior mortgage if the borrower has a commendable credit score and has met all other relevant requirements.
 A borrower is obligated to meet the criteria set forth by a mortgage provider to be granted a junior mortgage.
 He or she has to justify their ability to repay the junior mortgage in addition to the effective primary mortgage.